zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide050.md

 # Infrastructure Setup

-You will create all required infrastructure components that support this workshop.

-## Create a SSH Key Pair

-This Key Pair provides a secure link which will be used to create and access a `Client Image` which is a Compute Service Instance that has all of the ancillary tools required to complete this workshop.
+Along with the ATP and VBCS Instance creations, a Key Pair provides a secure link which will be used to create and access a `Client Image` which is a Compute Service Instance that has all of the ancillary tools required to complete this workshop.
 Docker, Git and SQL Developer and VNC to, name a few, are already installed.
 You will use VNC Viewer (Download location is noted below in the **Prerequisite** section) to access this instance.

 ### Prerequisite

 Once the infrastructure is provisioned you can access your enironment using `VNC Viewer`. **Please download and install:** <a href="https://www.realvnc.com/en/connect/download/viewer/" target="newwer">VNC Viewer</a>

+## Create a SSH Key Pair

 ### **STEP 1a**: WINDOWS 10 - Configure OpenSSH